cloudmesh/client/docs/source/man/man.rst

         --force          rename/ delete vms without user's confirmation --command=COMMAND
                          specify the commands to be executed
-        --new=NEWNAME    Specify the new name for a VM while renaming.
-                         By default, this will be set to <username>-<count> format.

     Description:
         commands used to boot, start or delete servers of a cloud

         vm default [options...]
-Displays default parameters that are set for VM boot. vm boot [options...]
-Boots servers on a cloud, user may specify flavor, image .etc, otherwise default values
+            Displays default parameters that are set for vm boot either on the default cloud or the specified cloud.

+        vm boot [options...]
-                                    will be used, see how to set default values of a cloud: cloud help
+            Boots servers on a cloud, user may specify flavor, image .etc, otherwise default values will be used, see how to set default values of a cloud: cloud help

         vm start [options...]
-Starts a suspended or stopped vm instance. vm stop [options...]
-Stops a vm instance . vm delete [options...]      delete servers of a cloud, user may delete a server by its name or id, delete servers of a group or servers of a cloud, give prefix and/or range to find servers by their names.
+            Starts a suspended or stopped vm instance.

+        vm stop [options...]
+            Stops a vm instance .

+        vm delete [options...]
+            Delete servers of a cloud, user may delete a server by its name or id, delete servers of a group or servers of a cloud, give prefix and/or range to find servers by their names.
             Or user may specify more options to narrow the search

-        vm floating_ip_assign [options...]   assign a public ip to a VM of a cloud vm ip show [options...]     show the ips of VMs vm login [options...]       login to a server or execute commands on it vm list [options...]        same as command "list vm", please refer to it vm status [options...]
+        vm floating_ip_assign [options...]
+            assign a public ip to a VM of a cloud

+        vm ip show [options...]
+            show the ips of VMs

+        vm login [options...]
+            login to a server or execute commands on it

+        vm list [options...]
+            same as command "list vm", please refer to it

+        vm status [options...]
             Retrieves status of last VM booted on cloud and displays it.

     Tip:
         give the VM name, but in a hostlist style, which is very